biblius/hextacy/README.md

     Uses an implementation of a broker utilising the [actix framework](https://actix.rs/book/actix/sec-2-actor.html), a very cool message based communication system based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

     Check out the `web::ws` module for more info and an example of how it works.

-- ### **cache**

-  Contains a cacher trait which can be implemented for services that require access to the cache.
-Each service must have its cache domain and identifiers for cache seperation.
-The `AuthCacheAccess` and `KeyPrefix` traits can be used for such purposes.